robmclarty/basic-redux/README.md

 Tests are using Jest and Enzyme as the main frameworks.
 Babel packages have been installed to enable the test environment to load ES6 modules.

+## Soko

+I built a utilitiy library called [Soko](https://github.com/robmclarty/soko) that I've used to transpile JS and build assets.
+It uses Browserify with Babel to handle ES6 syntax.
+This could alternatively have been replaced with Webpack.
+I enjoy CLI scripts that I can integrate with `package.json` using `npx` as I think it makes configuration a bit cleaner and keeps everything in one place.